davecrab/VecturaKit/README.md

 -   **Custom Storage Location:** Specifies a custom directory for database storage.
 -   **MLX Support:** Employs Apple's MLX framework for accelerated embedding generation and search operations (`VecturaMLXKit`).
 -   **CLI Tool:** Includes a command-line interface (CLI) for database management, testing, and debugging for both `VecturaKit` and `VecturaMLXKit`.
+-   **External Embedding Support:** Accepts pre-computed embeddings from external sources, allowing for flexibility in embedding generation.

 ## Supported Platforms